WebDevJasonCameron/TheWizardsBag_Java_Version_Archiving/notes/log.md

 # Log

+## 2024 09 22

+Stuck on trying to get the spells via a spell school search.
+I think it's because I haven't done the DAO for a very long time and now I need to remember how it is done...

+---

 ## 2024 09 21

 I continue to chip away at this extremely ambitious project.
 I am thrilled with the project as it really does bring all the things I love: programming, problem-solving, artistic images and 3d modelling, and story telling.
 I really do love this project.
 I wish I could spend all my time on it, but I don't think it will net me a nice extravagant lifestyle just yet.
 With that said, I need to post this log to test whether things are getting uploaded to the all-seeing octo-cat GitHub.
 So... what is going with my git???